-Hon Norimitsu Type A Secateurs
+Hon Norimitsu Type 200mm Type A Japanese Pruning shears

-Hon Norimitsu Type A Secateurs
+Hon Norimitsu Type 200mm Type A Japanese Pruning shears

 $130.00

 Compact and precise 200 mm prune shears designed for bonsai, fruit trees, and shrubs.
-Forged for a sharp, smooth cut—built for ease and control.
+Forged for a sharp, smooth cut, built for ease and control.

 EAST WEST TOOLS QUALITY GUARANTEE

-We stand behind the quality of our tools with a 30-day return policy and support for exchanges or repairs when needed.
+We stand behind the quality of our tools with a 30-day return policy

+and support for exchanges or repairs when needed.
 Read the full policy here.

 SHIPPING